GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

         [models.KothaEtAl2020ESHM20] # ESHM20 model
         sigma_mu_epsilon = 2.85697
         c3_epsilon = 1.72
-        region = 4 # Note that within residuals specify region here, whereas in comparison module toml (below) we specify using the eshm20_region param
+        region = 4 # Note that within the residuals toml we specify the region here, whereas in the comparison module toml (below) we specify the region for all ESHM20 GMMs uniformly using the eshm20_region param

         [imts]
         imt_list = ['PGA', 'SA(0.2)', 'SA(0.5)', 'SA(1.0']